GAVI has offered support to the world's poorest countries to introduce rotavirus vaccines at nearly the same time as industrialised countries

 GAVI’s NVS expanded its financial support worldwide in 2009, following WHO’s recommendation for universal rotavirus vaccination – allowing for introduction in low-income countries in Asia and Africa, where most rotavirus deaths occur.

-GAVI has approved 22 additional countries for rotavirus vaccine support 20 of them in Africa, where more than 50%1 of all rotavirus deaths occur.
-By 2015, GAVI and its partners plan to support at least 40 of the world’s poorest countries in introducing rotavirus vaccines—immunising 50 million more children.
+GAVI has approved 20 additional countries for rotavirus vaccine support, 19 of them in Africa, where more than 50%1 of all rotavirus deaths occur.
+By 2015, GAVI and its partners plan to support more than 30 of the world’s poorest countries in introducing rotavirus vaccines.
 Accelerating access to rotavirus vaccines in countries where they are needed most is one of the cornerstone objectives of GAVI's NVS programme.

 Rotavirus vaccines available